 Given where the distribution is today, that could present a problem as the trust’s payout ratio is approaching 100%.
 However, despite the favorable fundamentals of the trust’s portfolio, its headwinds to earnings growth (dilution and operating expenses) are still very much present.

 The distribution had been stagnant at $0.125 per share monthly since January of 2008, reflecting the struggles the trust has had with respect to growth.
-However, the distribution was increased for the last three years, but the raises were so small they amounted not even to one penny per share.
-The latest fractional raise was at the start of 2022 to the new level of $0.1254 cents per share monthly.
+However, recently the company made the decision to cut the dividend, reducing the monthly payment to $0.10 per share.

-To its credit, Gladstone Commercial has paid monthly dividends for more than 16 consecutive years, an impressive track record of consistent payouts, although the distribution has been basically flat for more than a decade.
+To its credit, Gladstone Commercial has paid monthly dividends for more than 16 consecutive years, an impressive track record of consistent payouts.

-Since Gladstone Commercial’s 2003 initial public offering, the trust has not missed a distribution, nor has it reduced the distribution at any time, which is very impressive for a REIT given the wide array of economic conditions that have existed in this time frame.
+Since Gladstone Commercial’s 2003 initial public offering, the trust has not missed a distribution, nor had it reduced the distribution at any time until just recently, which is still pretty impressive for a REIT given the wide array of economic conditions that have existed in this time frame.

 Another important consideration when buying dividend stocks is balance sheet strength.

 Too much debt can jeopardize a trust’s dividends.
 On a positive note, Gladstone Commercial has worked to significantly reduce its leverage over the past several years, and now has a balanced maturity schedule.
 Furthermore, its reduced dividend payout level will further ease the burden on its balance sheet.

-Nearly two-thirds of Gladstone Commercial’s debt is fixed-rate, which could help mitigate the impact of volatile interest rates.
+About 97% of Gladstone Commercial’s debt is either fixed-rate or hedged, which could help mitigate the impact of volatile interest rates.

-In addition, large maturities are a couple years away, meaning the trust has time to generate cash to pay them off, or find better ways to refinance them.
+In addition, large maturities are several years away, meaning the trust has time to generate cash to pay them off or find better ways to refinance them.